Bright-Shard/bargo/docs.md

 # Post-Build Scripts

 Post-build scripts run after a crate is finished compiling.
 They only run if the crate compiled successfully.
+If a crate is compiled for multiple targets, this script will run after all targets have finished compiling.

 Post-build scripts use [cargo scripts](https://dev-doc.rust-lang.org/stable/cargo/reference/unstable.html#script) under the hood.
 Because of this, they do **not** have access to `dev-dependencies` and normal environment variables like build